bart747/mysite/content/blog/resilient-ui.md

 People say “a picture is like a thousand words”.
 But a picture will not make a proposition as clear and precise as a well designed sentence or phrase.
+Text is also trivial to edit.
-That's why I like typography – it's a tool to achieve clarity.
+That's why I like typography – it's a tool to achieve clarity adn flexibility.

 Don't overthink that weird icon.
 If it's not obvious, text will be better.